"This Is Paris" Shows Paris Hilton Unlike You’ve Ever Seen Her — & That’s Why It’s So Brave

 ”

-How did it feel when you realized that you were the first one to tell her mother about it?
+How did it feel when you realised that you were the first one to tell her mother about it?

 After spending a year with Paris Hilton, what is something that you were surprised to learn about her?